Brian Moll

-Brian Percy Moll (19 May 1925 – 9 August 2013) was a British-born Australian comedian character actor of stage, television and film and director and producer who emigrated to Australia from his native England in 1950.
-Quitting his job as a publicity officer, he became a professional actor in 1953.
-He was best known for his soap opera television roles, but also appeared in film and numerous theatre productions.
+Brian Percy Moll (19 May 1925 – 9 August 2013) was a British-born Australian comedian character actor of stage, television and film and director and producer.
+He was best known for his soap opera television roles, but also appeared in film and numerous theatre productions, over a 50 year career.
+Moll started his career in his native England in theatre in 1945.